Great Websites for Cat Lovers: Facts, Photos, and Videos

 The Conscious Cat

-The writer posts new articles frequently.
-The website contains interesting posts that cover a range of cat topics, such as cat news, behavior, safety and book reviews.
+The website contains interesting posts that cover a range of cat topics, such as cat news, behavior, safety, and book reviews.
 It's frequently updated with new information.
 The site includes guest posts and has a Facebook page.
 There is also a free bimonthly cat magazine which requires a subscription.

 When I visit the site, I often scroll down to the "Categories" section on the right side of the screen in order to find the topic that I'm interested in.
 The "Archives" section in this area allows a user to see posts by month.